 Students have an opportunity to expand their special interests and social goals in any one, or a combination of student organizations.
 To obtain information about any of these organizations, please contact the University of Guam Student Life Office.

-American Marketing Association (AMA/UOG Collegiate Chapter) Junior Accountants Society (JAS) Public Administration and Legal Studies Club (PALS) Soroptomists Sigma of the University of Guam Student Investment Club UOG Chapter of the Society for Human Resource Management (SHRM)

-Young Tourism Professional Club (YTP)
+American Marketing Association (AMA/UOG Collegiate Chapter) Junior Accountants Society (JAS) Lambda Psi Chapter of Alpha Phi Society (LPCAPS) Public Administration and Legal Studies Society (PALSS) Soroptomists Sigma Society Student Investment Club UOG Chapter of the Society for Human Resource Management (SHRM) Young Tourism Professional Club (YTP)